 Federated Learning

-I spent way too much time during my bachelor thesis diving into federated learning, and it turned out to be way cooler than I expected.
-The basic idea is pretty simple: what if we could train machine learning models without actually collecting everyone’s data in one place?
-Turns out you can, and there are some clever ways to make it secure too.
-Here’s what I learned while building my own implementation and writing my thesis.
+I spent a big chunk of my bachelor thesis on federated learning, and it ended up being more interesting than I expected going in.
+The basic idea is simple: what if you could train a machine learning model without ever collecting everyone’s data in one place?
+It turns out you can, and there are some clever techniques for keeping the protocol robust against bad actors and adding cryptographic privacy guarantees on top.
+I wrote up what I learned while building my own implementation and writing my thesis.

-Usually when you train a model, you grab data from everywhere, dump it in one database, and train on that.
-Federated learning flips this around.
+In ordinary supervised learning, you collect data from everyone, dump it in one database, and train on the combined dataset.
+Federated learning inverts that.
 Instead of moving data to the model, you move the model to where the data lives.
-Each device keeps its own data and just sends back what it learned.
+Each device trains locally and sends back only what it learned, never the underlying data.

-1. Send the current model to all clients
+1. The server sends the current model to all clients.

-2. Each client trains on their local data for a bit
+2. Each client trains locally on its own data for a bit.

-3. Clients send back their updates (not their data)
+3. Clients send their updates back, never their data.

-4. Server combines all the updates into a new global model
+4. The server aggregates the updates into a new global model.

 FedSGD

 The simplest approach is FedSGD.
-Everyone does one gradient step and sends their gradient back:
+Every client takes one gradient step and sends back its gradient:

 FedAvg